Node.js import.meta: URLs, Caching & Module State

 console.log(import.meta.dirname);

-// /home/app/srcThese are regular filesystem paths.
-No URL encoding, no file:// prefix, just the absolute path string the OS understands. import.meta.filename returns the same thing as fileURLToPath(import.meta.url).
-And import.meta.dirname is equivalent to dirname(import.meta.filename).
-The old six-line pattern is obsolete.
+// /home/app/srcThese are regular filesystem paths: decoded, absolute, and formatted for the current platform. import.meta.filename returns the same value as fileURLToPath(import.meta.url), and import.meta.dirname is equivalent to dirname(import.meta.filename).
+For file-backed modules, the old six-line pattern is no longer needed.

 import.meta.resolve()

-import.meta.resolve() takes a module specifier and returns a fully resolved URL string, using the current module's context for resolution.
+import.meta.resolve() takes a module specifier and returns a fully resolved URL string, using the current module as the parent for resolution.

 console.log(resolved);